igorkll/syslbuild/gnuboxmaker_readme.md

 ![preview](https://raw.githubusercontent.com/igorkll/syslbuild/refs/heads/main/gnuboxmaker_preview.png)
 the easiest way is to create an embedded/kiosk linux distribution with a single application that cannot be exited
 it uses a patched linux kernel, which prevents switching VT and using ctrl+alt+del
+Gnubox maker works on the image generation principle. that is, first you create a Gnubox maker project on your computer, set all the necessary settings, add files and packages, and then assemble the project for the platforms you need and write the resulting firmware to the target devices
 the source code of gnubox maker is located in the syslbuild repository as it is part of a single project: https://github.com/igorkll/syslbuild
 Attention! since the gnubox maker projects are building from root in the host system, be careful what you build
 Gnubox Maker creates a special Linux system for a single application.
 After launching, you cannot exit it or switch to other programs.
 Everything you need to work is assembled automatically from files and scripts, and the system is immediately ready for use